How to build a recruitment process flowchart

 What is a recruitment process flowchart?

-A recruitment process flowchart is a diagram or visual aid that shows every step in your current or ideal recruiting process.
+A recruitment process flowchart is a type of process flow diagram or visual aid that shows every step in your current or ideal recruiting process.
 The diagram typically begins when leadership or HR identifies the need for a new hire, and it ends when a candidate accepts the offer and is provided a start date.
 The steps documented in between include processes like posting openings on job boards, phone screens, interviews, and background checks.

 Recruitment flowcharts may vary in their size and scope.
 For example, a flowchart showing the recruitment process steps at an organization with fewer than 100 employees may contain only a few stages, and involve only a handful of individuals.
 On the other hand, a flowchart for an organization with more than 1,000 employees may include dozens of steps with branching paths and involve many more team members.